xwmx/bindle/Readme.markdown

 configuration or anything else on the system.
 In other words, 'hacks'.
 For example, I use it for changing icons on installed applications.

+To run a customize script, use the `dots customize` command.
+For example:

     dots customize app_icons.py

+You can also run all of the customize scripts by using the `--all` flag:

+    dots customize --all

+For more information, see `dots help customize`

 #### .gitignore